JennyShen056/Cups-Circulation-Application-Development/README.md

 <img width="807" alt="Screen Shot 2022-12-16 at 5 11 05 PM" src="https://user-images.githubusercontent.com/89174034/208215447-b485d24e-7adc-4307-8ba0-52bbb7be003b.png">

-3.
-build code with pip environment (ensure that streamlit has all the dependencies that we need)
+3. Build code with pip environment (ensure that streamlit has all the dependencies that we need)

-4.
-Frontend: Streamlit
+4. Frontend: Streamlit

 ### Functions: